Children's Hospital is part of the UPMC family.

 People often think of cirrhosis as a disease caused by long-term alcohol abuse.
 While this is sometimes a factor in adults, cirrhosis in children often stems from a wide variety of liver disorders, including (but certainly not limited to):

-Cirrhosis of the liver itself often causes no symptoms early in the disease process.
+Liver cirrhosis symptoms itself often causes no symptoms early in the disease process.
 Symptoms start when there is portal hypertension and/or the liver begins to fail, as scar tissue replaces healthy cells.
 Symptom severity may depend on the extent of liver damage.

 A person in the early stages of cirrhosis may feel fatigued and weak.
 Sometimes he or she will experience abdominal swelling that feels tender or painful.
 Family may notice the person has a poor appetite or is losing weight.